 Wolf Treat Aquatic

-If you feed a wolf a Wolf Treat Aquatic they’ll gain the ability to swim underwater!
-To make a wolf swim underwater, use the Dive command while they’re in water.
+If you feed a wolf a Wolf Treat Aquatic they'll gain the ability to swim underwater!
+To make a wolf swim underwater, use the Dive command while they're in water.
 After you teach them to swim the first time, their overall water speed will be increased, allowing them to move much more quickly through the water whether above or below the surface.
-Note that at this time there are some wolves that are incompatible with this treat.
+Note that, right now, there are some wolves that are incompatible with this treat (Nether Hounds, for one).

 Honeyglazed Wolf Treat